ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * Generalized scope format for future, admin-related extensions.

 * Improved definition of permissions in the format of scope.

+* Clarified alternative computing of N_S Challenge when DTLS is used.

 * Use of RFC 9290 instead of the custom format of error responses.